(Ventricular Tachycardia; Supraventricular Tachycardia; Paroxysmal Atrial Tachycardia)

 - Begin a safe exercise program with the advice of your doctor

 - Eat a healthful diet , one that is low in saturated fat and rich in whole grains, fruits, and vegetables

 - Avoid or limit the intake of caffeine and alcohol

 - Have regular physical exams

-- Treat underlying medical problems , such as high blood pressure or high cholesterol
+- Treat underlying medical problems (eg, high blood pressure , cholesterol problems )

 Canadian Cardiovascular Society

 Heart and Stroke Foundation of Canada

 Arrhythmia prevention.
 Heart Rhythm Society website.
 Available at: http://www.hrspatients.org/patients/risk_factors/default.asp .
 Accessed April 19, 2007.